 The group invests constantly to increase its production capacity and renew its facilities, machinery and equipment, also with a view to modernisation.
-Major efforts are now being made to expand the production sites and commercial facilities in order to ensure that they can respond to the demands of the reference markets and the well-being of the personnel on site.
-This data is the expression of the group's intention to look to the future with a mediumlong term view.
-In 2023, the project to expand the Caleffi 1 site in Fontaneto d'Agogna by 5,000 sq.m. was approved and the extension of the Caleffi 3 site in Gattico-Veruno is nearing completion.
-The expansion of the production sites in Friuli-Venezia-Giulia and Veneto was completed.
-Finally, new machinery has been purchased and normal, routine investments have been made in new equipment and production moulds.
-Abroad, the US plant is being doubled in size and new offices are being built in Germany; new proprietary offices are being built in Poland, the site in the United Kingdom is being extended and in Italy, the Cristina plants are undergoing reorganisation, which includes the completion of the new galvanic treatment plant, operational from April 2024.
+Major efforts are now being taken to expand the production sites and commercial facilities in order to ensure that they can respond to the demands of the reference markets and the well-being of the personnel on site.
+This is the expression of the group's intention to look to the future with a mediumlong term view.
+In the first half of 2024, the extension of the Caleffi 3 plant in Gattico-Veruno was finished, and in late 2024 works began on the project to expand the Caleffi 1 site in Fontaneto d'Agogna by 5,000 m2.
+In addition to normal routine investments in new equipment and production moulds, new machinery was also purchased.
+As regards the situation concerning the foreign branches, the American production plant has been doubled in size and, by mid-2025 works are expected to be completed on the construction of new offices in Germany, work has begun on building new proprietary offices in Poland, while new headquarters in the United Kingdom are due to open in early 2025.
+In Italy, Cristina completed the installation of a new galvanic system, which was put into operation in November 2024.